 Layer the bread, potatoes, and cheese and top it all off with the egg mixture.
 Place in the fridge overnight (weighted down, preferably).
 And as I said, pull it out the morning off, pop it in the oven, and an elegant, impressive breakfast or brunch is served!

-What should you serve with Winter Breakfast Strata?
+What should you serve with Vegetarian Strata?

 Do mimosas count as a side?
 Coffee?
 I mean, I already told you our family favorite is cinnamon rolls.
 Haha…if only I was kidding.